yogavarma11/EX09-Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ## Result:
-Thus the program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee is written and verified using python programming.
+Thus the program to implement the K Means Clustering for Customer Segmentation is written and verified using python programming.